Cam0505/4DStack/dbt/models/docs.md

 The continent where the city is located.
 This field helps in broader geographic aggregations and global segmentation.
 {% enddocs %}
 # D
+{% docs dim_date_description %}
+    Comprehensive date dimension table for flight price analysis across Australia and New Zealand.

+    Includes standard date attributes, public holiday flags by AU state and NZ, school holiday periods, weekend indicators, and travel-specific flags for peak seasons and long weekends.

+    This table spans from 2000 to one year ahead and is designed to support pricing analysis by identifying seasonal patterns, holiday impacts, and booking trends.
+{% enddocs %}

+{% docs date_col %}
+    The primary date field in YYYY-MM-DD format.
+Used as the unique key for joining with other tables.
+{% enddocs %}

+{% docs day_of_week %}
+    Numeric day of the week where Monday=0 through Sunday=6.
+Useful for identifying weekday patterns in travel demand.
+{% enddocs %}

+{% docs days_to_next_major_holiday %}
+    Number of days until the next major holiday (Australian national holidays, NZ holidays, or Christmas).
+    Useful for analyzing booking lead times and pricing patterns before holidays.
+{% enddocs %}
 # E
 # F
 # G